About us

 - Technical University of Darmstadt (TU Darmstadt)

-CNTR research is conducted in two interdisciplinary research groups.
+CNTR research is conducted in three interdisciplinary research groups.

 The project has received funding from the German Federal Foreign Office for a period of four years (January 2023 to December 2026).